Tech-at-DU/d3-tutorial/08-axis/readme.md

   .call(bottomAxis)
 ```

 Note!
 Group does not have `x` or `y` attributes but you can use transform translate.
-This is works the same as CSS!
+This works the same as CSS!

-Notice you used the `height` and `margin` variables here!
+Notice you used the `height` and `margin` variables here to define the position.

-The last line uses the `call()` method to call the provided function.
+The last line uses the `call()`.
+This generates all of the things that make the axis.
+The lines and text elements etc.

 Now make the left axis.